 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2022 audit (2021: 65%).
+Performance materiality was set at 70% of materiality for the 2023 audit (2022: 70%).
 In determining performance materiality, we considered the following factors:

-- a. no significant changes in business structure and operations; - b. our experience from previous audits has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - c. no significant changes in the company's operating environment caused by the uncertainty and volatility brought about by the inflation, high energy costs and rising interest rates.
+- a. no significant changes in business structure and operations; - b. our experience from previous audits has indicated a low number of corrected and uncorrected misstatements identified in prior periods; and - c. no significant changes in the company's operating environment caused by the uncertainty and volatility brought about by inflation, high energy costs and increased interest rates.